 The arp section is an intuitive step-sequencer that features a nifty chord setting allowing any number of patterns to be inserted into the arrangement.

 Go2 gravitates heavily towards EDM, pop and club music.
-The synth is focused more on moving the sound rhythmically than weird and wonderful bleeps and blings you might expect from a modular synth.
-Though I could manage to create a few interesting synth tones, the real character is found using the automation.
+The synth is focused more on moving the sound rhythmically than the weird and wonderful bleeps and blinks you might expect from a modular synth.
+Though I could manage to create a few interesting synth tones, the real character is found using automation.

 Performance is excellent, hitting around 2-3% per instance on our test machine (comparatively Blue 2 requires roughly 8% per instance).

 The only quirk I found is you can’t use your mouse scroll wheel to adjust parameters.

 Go2 is not a poor man’s Blue 2 by any means.
 It is leaner and faster to learn, with some similarities and inspirations for sure.
 Go2 has more focus on step sequencing and modulation, less on synthesis making it a perfect instrument for quick inspiration ideas without the tech getting in the way.